The books listed here are all part of my own library and are recommended because of their practical content.

 Unlike many “history” books, Dunning’s authoritative work really talks about spatial illusion in the formal, visual terms artists actually use.
 The book is largely un-illustrated, but he explains challenging painting styles like Impressionism, Cezanne, and abstract impressionism.
 I recommend this book to all my serious painting students.

 Color In Contemporary Landscape Painting by Charles Le Clair

 A refreshing look at various approaches to color, demonstrated through the works of many artists for a “full spectrum” overview.

 Color Choices: Making Sense Out of Color Theory by Stephen QuillerWatson Guptill: 0-8230-0696-4

-A highly practical guide that explores both structured and unstructured color stragegies, plus various technique and a look at master colorists.
+A highly practical guide that explores both structured and unstructured color stragegies, plus various techniques and a look at various colorists.

 Alla Prima: Everything I know About Painting by Richard Schmid

 Now available in a much more affordable paperback edition ($50), this book successfully explains many of the fundamental and important principles related to artmaking.

 An extremely lucid guide to composition with many landscape examples.
 Covers many important topics including color, designing with value masses, and guiding the eye through the picture plane.
 Includes instructional DVD.